changeworld/azure-docs.it-it/articles/cognitive-services/form-recognizer/tutorial-bulk-processing.md

       except Exception as e:
           print("POST model failed:\n%s" % str(e))
           quit()
-    else :# if you already have a model you want to retrain, we reuse it and (re)train with the new form types.
+    else :# If you already have a model you want to retrain, we reuse it and (re)train with the new form types.
       try:
         get_url =post_url+r"/"+model_id